Los Angeles Criminal Threats Attorney

 Legal Penalties for a Criminal Threats Conviction

 Anyone who is convicted of a criminal threat can be punished by imprisonment in the county jail not to exceed one year, or by imprisonment in the state prison.
 California Penal Code 422 (criminal threats) is a wobbler; meaning it can be pursued as either a felony or misdemeanor, which is ultimately up to the prosecutor to decide.
 If you are convicted of the felony, you may face up to as much as four years in a California state prison and if you used a dangerous weapon or threatened someone with a dangerous weapon, your sentence may increase by one year.
 If you are convicted of the misdemeanor, you may face up to one year in a county jail.
 In addition, if you already have two strikes on your record, this could lead to a mandatory sentence under the three strikes law because a criminal threats conviction is considered a strike on your record.
+In some cases, a criminal threats can be negotiated to a reduced charge of disturbing the peace.
+See our blog: California Disturbing the Peace Law - PC 415.

 Legal Defenses Against a Criminal Threats Case